 What most caught her attention to venture into the project was the familiarity between the entire team, since she recognizes that everyone is on the same line.
 Another good point for her is that she has the opportunity to have contact with patients of any nationality, which is something that gives her a lot of human quality.

-Veronika was born in Miltenberg (Germany) in 1977.
+Kirsty was born in 1992 in South-West Scotland.

 She graduated from the University of Glasgow in 2013 with a degree in Sociology & Anthropology.
 She continued to live in Glasgow, working for a start-up charity which became hugely successful, supporting those affected by cancer in the west of Scotland, at the UK’s busiest cancer hospital.

 Kirsty moved to Madrid in 2019 in search of new adventures (and sunshine!) and has been working at IWHCM since 2020, where the experience of working in an international environment has proved invaluable.